 How to Grow Boston Fern from Cutting

-When you’re ready to begin growing your Boston fern from cuttings, start by watering the cutting thoroughly.
+When you’re ready to begin growing your Boston fern from cuttings, start by watering the cutting and the flowering plants thoroughly.
 Then, place it in a bright location but not direct sunlight.
 A south-facing window with good air circulation works well for this.
-Avoid exposing and placing plants to drafts or cold spots — keep them warm!
-Water sparingly at first so that the soil doesn’t become soggy.
+Avoid exposing and placing flowering plants to drafts or cold spots — keep them warm!
+Water flowering plants sparingly at first so that the soil doesn’t become soggy.
 Then increase frequency as necessary.

 You may wish to propagate your new plants “in place” if you’re growing them in a container.
 But transplanting is also an option.
 Increase pot size as necessary with fresh potting soil to give roots room to grow.